 - Miniature Roses (in the test garden); one of eleven test gardens nationally.
 No fungicide spraying.

-Special Note on Access Parking for cars is very limited in Washington Park, especially during warm, sunny weekends.
+Parking for cars is very limited in Washington Park, especially during warm, sunny weekends.
 About 40% of all visitors skip the parking and arrive by rideshare, walking, biking or using TriMet transit service.
 Once you’re in the park, use the free seasonal shuttle to explore the park.